Azure/terraform-azurerm-avm-ptn-alz/README.md

 ### <a name="input_telemetry_additional_content"></a> [telemetry\_additional\_content](#input\_telemetry\_additional\_content)

 Description: Additional content to add to the telemetry tags.
 This can be used to add custom tags to the telemetry data.
+To add array / object values, serialize them as JSON strings using `jsonencode()`.

 Any information entered here will be sent to Microsoft as part of the telemetry data collected.
 Do not include any personal or sensitive information.